PokemonAutomation/ComputerControl/Wiki/Programs/PokemonSV/WildItemFarmer.md

 <img src="images/WildItemFarmer-IceCanyonPlatform-Map.png" width="500"> <img src="images/WildItemFarmer-IceCanyonPlatform.png" width="500">

 Here is a sample video demonstrating how the clone can be lured to this location: https://cdn.discordapp.com/attachments/711649658220314635/1196998059427647578/CloneGlitch-KyuremToPlatform.mp4

-(To be clear, this is a perfect run done with quite a bit of practice.
+(To be clear, this video is a perfect run done with quite a bit of practice.
 Often times, the clone will get stuck somewhere and you will need to go find it and lure it back out.)

 ## Bad Start Locations